Please select your state's initials and press the Show Results button.

 These data have limitations that people should be aware of when interpreting the data.
 Click here for more information.

 The Home Health Compare data set contains agency-specific, risk-adjusted, performance on 22 quality measures for over 12,000 agencies nationwide.
-The quality measures show how often home health agencies gave recommended care or treatments that research has shown gets the best results for patients, how often patients improved in certain important areas of care, and how often patients needed unplanned medical care or had to be admitted to the hospital.1 All 22 quality measures were used in this analysis.
+The quality measures show how often home health agencies gave recommended care or treatments that research has shown gets the best results for patients (process of care measures), how often patients improved in certain important areas of care (improvement measures), and how often patients needed unplanned medical care or had to be admitted to the hospital (utilization measures).1 The data collection period for the process of care and improvement measures is 10/1/2012 - 9/30/2013; the data collection period for the utilization measures is 7/1/2012 - 6/30/2013.
+The process of care measures are not risk-adjusted; the improvement and utilization measures are risk-adjusted.
+All 22 quality measures were used in this analysis.
 To ensure reliability and stability of the measures reported, CMS suppresses reporting for agencies with small numbers of cases.

 The national rankings for the HHCAHPS are calculated by averaging each agency’s scores on the five measures.
 The agencies are then ranked on their average score and then the ranks are converted to percentiles.